Richardaeld/Eldridge_Music/TESTING.md

 + All items chosen for purchase will be displayed in cart view with the proper amounts.
 + The no delivery fee function operates correctly.
 + Sub-total and grand total calculate properly in the **cart** and **cart icon**
++ Success toasts show up for each item added to the cart and the toast contains all the correct information.
 + The page content fills appropriately and doesn't spill out beyond obvious borders.
 + The page content doesn't overlap and is easy to read.